You’ve heard it said: “follow the manufacturer’s instructions” when installing a hardwood floor.

 Often it is very hard to be able to recall and know the difference between each manufacturer’s guidelines and the next.
 Details and differences can get muddled in your brain in the middle of a job.

-That is why we have all the installation and warranty guidelines for our products on our website.
-Bookmark this link and encourage all your installers to read these guidelines for their next wood floor installation.
+That is why we have all the installation and warranty guidelines for the products we sell on our website.
+Bookmark this link and make sure all your installers read these guidelines.

 Five things you should do for every wood floor installation

-We developed a few guiding principles to help you stay alert to what could cause problems later on or increase your liability if anything goes wrong.
+We have developed a few guiding principles that will help you stay alert to things that could cause problems later on or increase your liability if anything were to go wrong.

-Before you do anything, confirm that the floor you are there to install is the one your customer wants.
+Before you do anything, be sure the floor you are there to install is the one your customer wants.

-Next, inspect the floor yourself.
-This step should be done throughout the installation process.
-Check boards as you go to ensure good milling, straight boards, and no obvious defects.
+Next, do your own inspection of the floor before and during the installation process.
+Check boards as you go to approve the milling, the boards are straight, and there are no obvious defects.

-Opening a box or two of flooring and racking it out so the homeowner can see and approve the floor might be the most important thing you can do.
+Opening a box or two of flooring to rack out so the homeowner can see and approve the floor might be the most important thing you can do.

 We have witnessed several unfortunate incidents where a perfectly good (and gorgeous!) floor had to be torn up and replaced all because it was the wrong color.